Japanese occupation of New Guinea: Background

+In 1941, the island of New Guinea was divided into Dutch New Guinea in the west (administered as part of the Dutch East Indies), the Australian territory of Papua in the south-east, and the Australian-administered New Guinea mandate in the north-east.
+Japanese forces invaded the northern portions of the island in early 1942, following the outbreak of the Pacific War, quickly capturing the New Guinea territorial capital of Rabaul and forcing an evacuation of Australian civilians in the mandate.
+Japanese forces also subsequently occupied the Dutch administrative capital Hollandia (today known as Jayapura) and established it as their capital during their occupation in New Guinea.

 Administration

 Hollandia

 Japanese forces captured and occupied Hollandia in April 1942 and it was established as the capital of the administration.
 The Imperial Japanese Navy established a base in Jayapura port in 1942.
 The Navy also anchored their ships in Humboldt Bay and later added infantry troops to strengthen their marines.
 According to the Allies, there were two infantry regiments in Papua and one marine regiment.